 Staring down threats they would be banned from Grand Slams and team competitions and lose their national rankings - the USLTA refused to sanction the Houston tournament, let alone entertain King's suggestion that they back a women's tour - nine women (seven Americans and two Australians) took a bold leap of faith: King, Peaches Bartkowicz, Rosie Casals, Judy Dalton, Julie Heldman, Kerry Melville Reid, Kristy Pigeon, Nancy Richey and Valerie Ziegenfuss.

 “I felt a sense of both fear and exhilaration,” recalls King of the day matters came to a head – September 23, 1970.
 “We knew we were making history and we had such a strong sense of purpose.
 I just kept thinking about the vision we had for the future of our sport.
 We wanted to ensure that any girl in the world that was good enough would have a place to go and make a living playing tennis.”

 Any anxieties were not unfounded; the rebels did suffer consequences.
-The two Australians in the group, Dalton and Melville Reid, were forced out of their national championships, for instance.
-Dalton – who would finish runner-up to Casals at Houston – was even prevented from using her Slazenger racquet for two years.
+The two Australians in the group, Dalton and Melville Reid, were forced out of their national championships by their own governing body, for instance.
+Even commercial sponsors weighed in: Dalton – who would finish runner-up to Casals at Houston – was prevented from using her Slazenger racquet for two years.

 Still, so pleased was Cullman with the Houston spectacle that his company’s sponsorship skyrocketed – the ensuing 21-event World Tennis Women’s Pro Tour – the Virginia Slims Circuit – offered a total prize purse of around $336,000 in 1971 as more and more players jumped on board.
 By the end of the year, King had become the first female athlete to earn more than $100,000 in a single season.